-The Academy for Classical Teachers (ACT) provides summer professional development classes, seminars, and workshops for public and private school teachers who seek to teach in their classrooms according to the principles of a traditional Liberal Arts Education.
+The Academy for Classical Teachers (ACT) provides summer professional development classes and seminars for public and private school teachers who seek to teach in their classrooms according to the principles of a traditional Liberal Arts Education.

-ACT offers week-long workshops on the tradition of liberal education led as well as in-depth three-week courses designed to help teachers dive deeply into content, with an eye toward both theory and practice.
+This year’s courses are designed to help teachers dive deeply into content, with an eye toward both theory and practice.
 Faculty are drawn from our partners in higher education, expert teachers, and scholars who have chosen to teach within the public K-12 arena because of the unique opportunities it affords.

-For further questions, please email Francis Fast at email@example.com
+For further questions, please email Damia McWatters at email@example.com

 These scholars have been selected as Fellows of the Institute for Classical Education for 2019.
 Their courses for the Academy for Classical Teachers are based in their areas of research for the Institute.